 Like all of the good restaurants in San Francisco, Mama’s tends to have a pretty big line, especially on the weekends.
-Since we had just dealt with the line the day before at Swan Oyster Depot, I did my research before going to find the best time.
-We got there at around 7:40 on a Sunday and were the seventh people in line.
+Since we had just dealt with a line the day before at Swan Oyster Depot, I did my research before going to find the best time.
+We got there at around 7:40 on a Sunday and were the seventh and eighth people in line.
 By the time the restaurant opened at 8 there were about 25 people behind us, and when we left at 9 there was about 45 in line.

-The food here ranges from traditional entrees like pancakes and omelettes to crab eggs Benedict and Huevos Rancheros.
-During the crab season though I found it hard to not order something with crab so I opted for the Dungeness Crab Benedict.
+The food here ranges from traditional entrees like pancakes and omelets to crab eggs Benedict and Huevos Rancheros.
+During the crab season though I found it hard to not order something with crab, so I opted for the Dungeness Crab Benedict.
 To say it was good would be a disservice to the crab, it was mind-blowing amazing.
 I savored every bite and did not want it to end.

-They also have a bake shop with a bunch of goodies you can take home.
+They also have a bakeshop with a bunch of goodies you can take home.
 You’ll find treats here like Cranberry-Orange Walnut Loaf, Banana Walnut Loaf, Kugelhopf Brioche filled with golden raisins, dates, and cinnamon sugar, jars of homemade Ollalieberry Jam, Poppyseed Bundt Cake with lemon cream cheese frosting, Carrot Cake with cream cheese frosting, Fudgy Pecan Brownies, and more.